mk-fg/reliable-discord-client-irc-daemon/README.md

     - Trying incorrect password in config multiple times.
     - Using invalidated auth token multiple times.
     - Replying to private messages from other people.
+    - Just sending message on a server you joined recently.

     Resetting password as suggested in such email sometimes fixes the issue.
     But not always, as sometimes Discord just resets password again when rdircd